cucumber/common/datatable/java/README.md

 ## Build ##

 Not building?

+We're using shaded dependencies in a reactor build so make sure you run `mvn clean install` the first time.

-IntelliJ IDEA doesn't know how to handle the shaded pom
+IntelliJ IDEA also doesn't know how to handle the shaded pom

 0. `mvn install`
 1. Open the 'Maven Projects' tool window.